 What is Investing?

-Aiming to improve your financial situation is never a bad idea, and developing a carefully considered investment plan puts you in the best position to do so.
-There is a lot to learn about investing, so perhaps the best place to start is with the question: “What is an investment?”
+Aiming to improve your financial situation through investing is not a bad idea.
+However, developing a carefully considered investment plan puts you in the best position to do so.
+To begin with, the question is: “What is an investment?”

 Once you know what investing is, it’s important to establish what you want to achieve from it.
-Consider the investment time horizon — how long you can wait to enjoy the potential benefits of your investment —and your target rate of return — the size to which you ideally want your capital to grow.
+Consider the investment time horizon (how long you can wait to enjoy its potential benefits) and your target rate of return (your projected margin for the capital growth).

-It also helps to make a realistic assessment of other factors, including your risk-tolerance and understanding of the markets.
-Whatever your approach, there are different types of investments that cater to different needs, as well as risk and experience levels.
+It also helps to make a realistic assessment of other factors, including your risk-tolerance [Glossary:The level of risk that a trader will tolerate as part of their trading plan] and understanding of the markets.
+Whatever your approach, different types of investments cater to different needs.
+The same applies to risk and experience levels.

-• To reduce the inflation burden — Historical data points to many investments increasing in value at a greater rate than inflation.
-The buying power of cash held in bank accounts is eroded over time by the rate of inflation, which tends to be higher than savings account interest rates.
+The buying power of cash held in bank accounts is eroded over time by the rate of inflation, which tends to be higher than the interest rates for

 International Monetary Fund

-• Financial planning and retirement — Investing can help you plan for the future, financially speaking.
-Research suggests that long-term investment plans have the potential to achieve their targets because they can ride out short-term market volatility.
+- Financial planning and retirement: Investing can help you plan for the future, financially speaking.
+Research suggests that long-term investment plans have the potential to achieve their targets because they can ride out short-term market

-• Create a passive income — Some types of investments pay out regular returns, such as stock dividends.
-Individuals can choose to reinvest that cashflow or use it to supplement their current lifestyle.
+passive income — Some types of investments pay out regular returns, such as stockdividends .
+Individuals can choose to reinvest that cash flow or use it to supplement their current lifestyle.

 Tip: In the US, the long-term average annual inflation number is around 3%, whereas the US stock market has average annual returns of 11%.
 Investopedia